 ROTATE: In clear aligner therapy, you use rotation to mean the tooth surface is being repositioned but the center of the tooth stays in the same location.

-ROOT: The part of a tooth located deepest within the gums.
+ROOT: The part of a tooth located deepest within the alveolar bone and periodontium.

 ROOT TIPPING: In clear aligner therapy is tilting the root of the tooth without moving the apex of the crown.

-TRANSLATE: In clear aligner therapy, translation means to move the whole tooth to new location.
+TRANSLATE: In clear aligner therapy, translation means to move the whole tooth without changing the orientation of the long axis of the tooth.

 UNIVERSAL NUMBERING SYSTEM: The universal numbering system is most commonly used in the US and is one way of identifying each specific tooth in the mouth with a number or letter assigned to it.
 Adult teeth have a number and baby teeth have an upper case letter.
 A full set of teeth for an adult is 32.